 What have students that have studied Spanish A Level at Wallington Girls gone on to study at university?
-Students studying A Level Spanish have gone onto study a wide variety of subjects at university including Medicine, International Relations & Economics and Interior Design.
-One student has secured a Law apprenticeship.
+Students studying A Level Spanish have gone onto study a wide variety of subjects at university including Medicine, International Relations & Economics, Interior Design, a Law apprenticeship, Modern Foreign Languages and Spanish and History.